NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/README.md

 ##### Storage Space Usage Details Explanation

-If the -s/--include-space-usage-details  option is specified, then four additional columns will be included on the output.
+If the -s/--include-space-usage-details  option is specified, then four additional columns will be included in the output.
 These columns will be titled 'Snap.
 Reserve', 'Capacity', 'Usage', and 'Footprint'.
 These columns and their relation to the 'Size' column are explained in the table below.

 | Column        | Explanation                                                                                                                        |
 |---------------|------------------------------------------------------------------------------------------------------------------------------------|